Apr 15, 2026

 • Shoppers who don’t want a hard credit check

-Sezzle is a BNPL service that may be a good for for shoppers who want the option to build credit.
+Sezzle is a BNPL service that may be a good for shoppers who want the option to build credit.
 While the platform charges certain fees and may require a subscription, Sezzle Up users will have their positive payment history reported to the credit bureaus.
 For users who make their payments on time, Sezzle can be a useful way to spread out purchases while strengthening their credit profile.

 Here are answers to some of the most common questions about Sezzle and how its BNPL service works.